-Can you give us some insight to your journey from model to mumma!
+Can you give us some insight into your journey from model to Mumma!
 How much have things changed and how have you adjusted?

 My advice to new mothers is to just enjoy the ride.
 Your baby grows so quick and they will eventually sleep through the night and you will eventually be able to wear nice clothes again without being covered in vomit!

 At the end of the day, it doesn’t matter if your laundry basket is overflowing, or you don’t have time to cook dinner every night, life isn’t perfect and no one is expecting you to be either.

 As Willow gets older it just gets better and better.
 As much as I loved and appreciated the newborn stage, she is a little toddler now with a hilarious personality.
 Sometimes she does or says something and I think to myself, who taught you that!

 I’m not going to lie – I absolutely love having a little girl as I am very girly myself so we have tea parties, play with her dollies and make cupcakes.
 She has turned into my little buddy now and it’s just the best thing ever.

 Apart from being a mum, you also run a successful blog & online store as well as many other ventures!
 How do you keep a balance?